One of the most common questions we receive about menstrual cups is, “Can you sleep with a menstrual cup?”

 Stem length can also be an issue for those with a low cervix.
 If you find that the stem is irritating because it sticks out a bit, there’s an easy way to fix that, too!

 If the end of the stem is sharp after trimming, you can use a nail file to soften the edges.
+If you trim the stem and the bottom of the cup is still irritating, you can also try turning the cup inside out.

 The way you fold your menstrual cup before inserting it can affect how it feels and sits inside your vaginal canal.
-You may also find certain folds easier to insert, especially when using a softer cup, such as our Pixie Cup Luxe.
+You may also find certain folds easier to insert, especially when using a softer cup, such as our Pixie Cup Slim.

 Different types of menstrual cup folds